Most Famous US Drinks and their Logos

 Canada Dry

-The history of Canada Dry began with a pharmacist from Canada who wanted to create an alternative to traditional sweet drinks.
+The history of Canada Dry began with a Canadian pharmacist who wanted to create an alternative to traditional sweet drinks.
 The brand’s name is associated with high-quality ginger ale.
 The logo is a shield topped with a golden crown symbolizing the drink’s authority in the international market.
 A globe inside the shield hints at worldwide recognition.
 The red name on a white background evokes a sense of tradition.
 The golden accents underline solidity, reinforcing its reputation as a time-tested brand.

 Lipton